opencord/bbsim/docs/source/index.rst

            Set the topic on which BBSim publishes events on kafka -igmp
-           Set this flag to start IGMP automatically
+           Set this flag to start IGMP automatically -dhcpRetry bool
+           Set this flag if BBSim should retry DHCP upon failure until success -authRetry bool
+           Set this flag if BBSim should retry EAPOL (Authentication) upon failure until success

 ``BBSim`` also looks for a configuration file in ``configs/bbsim.yaml`` from which it reads a number of default settings.
 The command line options listed